The Art of Writing Great Melodies

 This example clearly shows how rhythmic placement can change the meaning of your message.

 In this particular example: just by varying the rhythmic placement of the words, you turn a song from being about you to being about somebody else.

 This is extremely important in melody writing.

 Repetition makes a song “memorable”.

-Repetition also makes your song more “likeable” because people connect to something that sticks to their mind.
+Repetition also makes your song more “likable” because people connect to something that sticks to their minds.

 Without repetition of melodic phrases, a song becomes hard to follow, as it is meandering about without clear direction from one melody line to the next random melody line.

 There are 2 kinds of repetition in melody: